onera/paradigm/training/C/03_Exercise_2/exercise_2.md

                                    &src_face_ln_to_gn);
 ```

-## Generate a partitioned "target" mesh
+### Generate a partitioned "target" mesh

 We then generate a second partitioned mesh.
 We will use its vertices as a target point cloud.
 This second mesh is deliberately offset so that some target points lie outside the source mesh.
 These points may not be located.
 We will see later how to deal with these *unlocated* points.

+*Nothing to do here either.
+However, once you've successfully completed the localization procedure, feel free to play with the parameters of the two meshes.*

 ```{code-cell}
 %%code_block -p exercise_2 -i 3